adam-dalbello/classingFunction/README.md

 # decileSegmentedDistributions
-Groups a `dimension` by its own quartiles (the thresholds for each group being p25, p50 and p75) then outputs an aggregate of a `metric`. `dimension` must be either an integer or numeric in class.
+Groups a `dimension` by its own deciles then outputs an aggregate of a `metric`.
 Matrices, data.tables and dataframes will be cast as tibbles.
-Variables passed through `dimension` and `metric` must be numeric or integers.
+Variables passed through `dimension` and `metric` must be numeric or integer.
 <br>
 <br>